cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

 argument of the function, `index: 1` means this is going to be the second argument of the function, etc.

-Note that for some args types, `char_buf` and `char_iovec`, there is an additional field named `returnCopy` and a `sizeArgIndex` field to specify to use one of the arguments to read the buffer correctly from the BPF code.
+Note that for some args types, `char_buf` and `char_iovec`, there are additional fields named `returnCopy` and `sizeArgIndex` available:
+- `returnCopy` indicates that the corresponding argument should be read later (when the kretprobe for the symbol is triggered) because it might not be populated when the kprobe is triggered at the entrance of the function.
+For example, a buffer supplied to `read(2)` won't have content until kretprobe is triggered.

-This is the length that the BPF program is looking for in order to read the `char_buf`.
-So, `size_t` is the number of `char_buf` elements stored in the pointer of the second argument.
-Similarly, if we would like to capture the the `__x64_sys_writev(long, iovec *, vlen)` syscall, then `iovec` has a size of `vlen`, which is going to be the 3rd argument.
+- `sizeArgIndex` indicates the (1-based, see warning below) index of the arguments that represents the size of the `char_buf` or `iovec`.
+For example, for `write(2)`, the third argument, `size_t count` is the number of `char` element that we can read from the `const void *buf` pointer from the second argument.
+Similarly, if we would like to capture the `__x64_sys_writev(long, iovec *, vlen)` syscall, then `iovec` has a size of `vlen`, which is going to be the third argument.

 {{< caution >}}
 `sizeArgIndex` is inconsistent at the moment and does not take the index, but the number of the index (or index + 1).
 So if the size is the third argument, index 2, the value should be 3.
 {{< /caution >}}

+These flags can be combined, see the example below.

 ```yaml
 - call: "sys_write"